 - Non-controllable: opportunities and threats, as they are primarily driven by the market or industry are harder to control in the short-term.

-The classic example if that of Apple who worked hard to improve its brand, by creating new hit products which defined whole new industries thus, creating opportunities that didn’t exist before and by posing new threats to those players who operated according to new rules.
+The classic example if that of Apple who worked hard to improve its brand, by creating new hit products that defined whole new industries thus, creating opportunities that didn’t exist before and by posing new threats to those players who operated according to new rules.

 Based on the context, what are some available opportunities that can unlock the growth of the organization?